Church StreetBrimingtonChesterfieldDerbyshire, S43 1JGTel: 01246 273 224

 If you live within our practice area (see map below) you are welcome to register with us and our reception staff will be happy to guide you through the procedure, or you can complete the forms on our website.

-You will need to complete a registration form (GMS1) and a health questionnaire which will provide useful information whilst we wait for your medical records to arrive from your previous doctor.
-Both forms can be downloaded from the above "Registering Online" tab.
+You will need to complete a registration form and a health questionnaire which will provide useful information whilst we wait for your medical records to arrive from your previous doctor.
+Forms can be downloaded from the above "Registration forms" tab.

 New patients may be offered a health check with a member of the healthcare team to ensure that any required tests are up to date and that we have an accurate note of any repeat medication you may be taking.

 Medical treatment is available from the date of registration.
 Please contact reception for further information.

 The Royal College of General Practitioners has produced a useful guide for patients about the services on offer at GP Surgeries and how to access them.
 You can download the guide below.